 Alcohol-impaired driving crashes still account for one-third of all traffic-related deaths in the United States.
-The annual cost of alcohol-related crashes totals more than $51 billion.
+The annual cost of alcohol-related crashes totals more than $44 billion.
 Facts such as these continue to drive efforts in communities around the country to reduce driving under the influence.
-CADCA, through the support of NHTSA, has developed an Impaired Driving Prevention Toolkit to aid community efforts with the latest research and evidence-based strategies.
+CADCA, through the support of NHTSA, has developed an Impaired Driving Resource Kit to aid community efforts with the latest research and evidence-based strategies.

-CADCA’s Impaired Driving Prevention Toolkit is designed to provide coalitions, law enforcement partners and drug prevention practitioners with strategies to prevent and reduce impaired driving in their communities.
-Equipped with the findings from key research in the field, the toolkit’s Impaired Driving Prevention Strategies highlight CADCA’s 7 Strategies for Effective Community Change, with an emphasis on an environmental approach.
+CADCA’s Impaired Driving Resource Kit is designed to provide coalitions, law enforcement partners and drug prevention practitioners with strategies to prevent and reduce impaired driving in their communities.
+Equipped with the findings from key research in the field, the Resource Kit’s Impaired Driving Prevention Strategies highlight CADCA’s 7 Strategies for Effective Community Change, with an emphasis on an environmental approach, and detail specific evidence-based policy interventions.
 Grounded in the field of public health, environmental strategies offer well-accepted prevention approaches that coalitions can use to change the context (or environment) in which impaired driving occurs.

 The Resource Kit offers a variety of strategies aimed at changing or influencing community conditions, standards, institutions, systems and policies.

 Cole, T. B., & Saitz, R. (2020).
 Cannabis and Impaired Driving.
 JAMA, 324(21), 2163–2164. https://doi.org/10.1001/jama.2020.18544

 Fell J. C. (2019).
 Approaches for reducing alcohol-impaired driving: Evidence-based legislation, law enforcement strategies, sanctions, and alcohol-control policies.
 Forensic science review, 31(2), 161–184.